What are the main causes of hair loss in women?

 Is the procedure performed under local anesthesia?

 Each DHI session is performed under local anesthesia.
 Anesthesia is injected into the donor area first during the extraction and then into the recipient area at the time of follicle implantation.
-This is to ensure that the client does not feel pain at the time of the procedure.

 Is any medication prescribed after implantation?